-It is a fact that in the majority of circumstances people have absolutely no idea exactly why they are eating.
-They may have just had a large dinner, maybe they have had to loosen their belt afterwards.
-And then someone asks them if they would like a piece of chocolate cake with ice-cream for dessert.
+It is a fact that in the majority of circumstances, people have absolutely no idea exactly why they are eating.
+They may have just had a large dinner, or maybe they have had to loosen their belt afterwards.
+And then someone asks them if they would like a piece of chocolate cake with ice cream for dessert.
 As if by magic, and not knowing why, they say yes!
 It really comes down to dopamine levels in the brain and their subconscious answering this question for them.

 There is good news for the overweight; genes can explain why they overeat.
 It may not be entirely their fault.
 They just have an overall weakness around food.
 So, they experience elevated cravings and feelings of discomfort when deprived of certain foods.
 But, just as traditional drug addicts can take control of their responses to stimuli, so can food addicts.
 It can be reversed, with a little concentration.

 Certain people experience an elevated level of craving for certain foods, leading them to feel depressed when they cannot consume their food of choice.
 Some people visit the shops on the way home from work.
 They stock up on chocolate, for example, then sit in their car and consume it all ahead of arriving home, ensuring that they get rid of any wrappers, etc, to hide their shame.

 Stubborn dieters have reported following the identical actions of seasoned alcoholics by purchasing and then hiding food in different locations around the house for future use.